Exclusive: Southeastern had eyed joining Dell buyout group - sources

 Dell's board has approved the Silver Lake buyout and also set a 45-day "go shop" period to see if better alternatives emerge.
 The period ends early Saturday morning.

 Memphis-based Southeastern, led by fund managers Mason Hawkins and Staley Cates, has a lot of money riding on Dell.
 The fund accumulated its Dell stake - worth about $2 billion - at an average cost of $16.88 per share.
 That adds up to a loss of almost $400 million at the current buyout price.

 Billionaire investor Carl Icahn has also thrown his weight against the buyout, arguing that Dell should borrow money to pay shareholders a special dividend of $9 per share instead.
-He has not disclosed the size of his stake, but CNBC reported on March 6 that he owned about 100 million shares, or 6 percent of Dell.
+Icahn has not disclosed the size of his stake but CNBC reported on March 6 that he owned around 100 million shares, or 6 percent of the company.